 What is an Allergy?

-An allergy is an overreaction of the immune system to an inappropriate stimulus, such as dust, pollen, grass, pet dander, mold, etc. The immune system believes it is being invaded by a parasite rather than a harmless allergen in the environment, and therefore it rallies its defenses to fight off the enemy.
+An allergy is an overreaction of the immune system to an inappropriate stimulus.
+Some of the most common stimuli include dust, pollen, grass, pet dander, and mold.
+The immune system believes it is being invaded by a parasite rather than a harmless allergen in the environment.
+As a result of this, the immune system rallies its defenses to fight off the enemy.
+You do not have to suffer with your allergy symptoms in Rita Ranch on your own!

-The list of symptoms caused by allergies is longer than you might think.
+The list of possible allergy symptoms in Rita Ranch is longer than you might think.
 Primary signs of allergies include:

 - Runny or congested nose